aisingapore/goldenretriever/docs/index.rst

 This is the technical documentation on Golden-Retriever's API.
-For more narrative walkthroughs of Golden-Retriever or example use cases, check out our `github repo <https://github.com/aimakerspace/goldenretriever>`_ and our `infomation page <https://makerspace.aisingapore.org/do-ai/golden-retriever/>`_ and our `demo <https://goldenretrieverstreamlit.azurewebsites.net/>`_.
+For more narrative walkthroughs of Golden-Retriever or example use cases, check out our `github repo <https://github.com/aimakerspace/goldenretriever>`_ and our `information page <https://makerspace.aisingapore.org/do-ai/golden-retriever/>`_ and our `demo <https://goldenretrieverstreamlit.azurewebsites.net/>`_.